yniks1/yniks1/README.md

-# ☣️ DOSSIÊ DE SOBREVOANDO: YNIKS
+# ☣️ DOSSIÊ DE SOBREVIVENTE: YNIKS

 > *"I make my own luck... especially when the horde is at the door."*